AlexanderBarthe/CratesAndDropevents_Paper/README.md

 Crates are boxes with a custom style that can be opened to give a variety of rewards.
 You can create multiple crates, each with its own loot pool.
 You can configure how rare a reward is and what it should look like.

 Many things can be configured in the GUI.
 The base command is `/crate <subcommand>`.
-The list of subcommands is available via tab completion and should be self-explanatory.
+The list of all commands is listed below under 'All commands'.
 To gain an overview `/crate list` is a good starting point.

 ### Rewards: